 Daily wear: These are the most economical.
 Daily wear lenses are removed nightly and are replaced on an individualized schedule.
 They should not be used as an extended wear lens.

 Extended wear: These lenses can be worn overnight.
 However, weekly removal is recommended for thorough cleaning and disinfection.
-Extended wear lenses are documented to have higher risk of corneal infection as compared to daily and disposable wear lenses.
+Extended wear lenses are documented to have a higher risk of corneal infection as compared to daily and disposable wear lenses.
 Consult our certified contact lens fitters or your doctor to determine your best options.

 Disposable wear: These lenses are worn daily and replaced more frequently than traditional daily wear lenses.
 Disposable lenses are replaced daily, weekly, or monthly.
 Due to the frequency of replacement, these lenses tend to be more expensive.
 However, they are considered healthier for the eye and more convenient.
 Disposable wear lenses are also a good option for persons with allergies, and for those likely to form deposits with continuous wear.